Hannah George – Piano, Voice, Guitar, Strings, Harp

 Chris George – Piano, Voice, Brass

 Passing on the love of music to others is very important to Chris.
 Music can enrich our lives so much, and Chris would hate to see people go without understanding it and fully enjoying it.
 He teaches all genres, and tailors his teaching style to your specific goals.
 For example, he has have taught seniors to play praise music, adults to play pop songs, and some students to learn music theory and harmony only.
 Chris likes challenges and always tries to keep it fun.
 He has his Bachelors of Music from Cincinnati College-Conservatory of Music and Masters of Music from Indiana University.
 He has been playing piano since the 2nd grade.
-Chris has taught 20+ students a week for 10+ years.
-His studio is comprised of students of all ages (5 to seniors).
-No age is too old!
+Chris has taught 20+ students a week for 10+ years but now he mostly helps run OnStage with his wife Hannah.
+He also performs with 4 area orchestras.

 Jon Jamison - Guitar and Ukulele